 Asphalt VS Metal Roofing Choices

 As you can imagine, we get a lot of Texas homeowners that would like to replace their older asphalt roofing shingles as replacement becomes a necessity.
 When folks just like you and I are considering a new roof, often a metal roof choice becomes an option to consider.
 Having said that, we have put together some ideas and considerations when choosing between a Asphalt or Metal Roof including the following considerations: Rust, Cost and the dreaded least favorite of all, complete loss or interference of your Cell Phone reception.
 This is something that most homeowners never will think about.

 Cost of Asphalt VS. Metal Roofing

 This is the biggest factor for most homeowners to consider between the two roofing choices.
 Let’s say the asphalt shingle roof replacement cost is $10,000 and the metal roof cost double (or more) at $25,000 +, this is most often the case that homeowners are often experiencing.
 Some will not mind paying the extra money that it takes to install a metal roof because that is what they have been desiring for some time.

 The labor to install the two roofs is very different from one to another due to the skill level and experience in working with the two products.
-For instance, an asphalt roofing shingle is flexible and can be made to fit in many applications where as a metal roof panel is rigid and requires a much different set of skills and tools to fit in the same area of application.
+For instance, an asphalt roofing shingle is flexible and can be made to fit in many applications where as a metal roof panel is totally rigid and requires a much different set of skills and tools to fit in the same area of application.
 It is often common that roofers that have installed asphalt shingles in the past, will attempt to install a metal roof resulting many mistakes in installation resulting in an voided warranty.
 There is also a big difference in the cost of materials between the two products as well as the many options between the two roofing products as well.

 $10,000 Asphalt vs. a $25,000 + Metal Re-Roofing Job Long Run Cost Comparisons